Daniel-Chin/ChatGPT-API-Pydantic/README.md

-# ChatGPT Core Types
+# ChatGPT API Pydantic
-Data structure for the basic objects defined in OpenAI's API, and how they convert between JSON and the python object.
+- Data structure (pydantic base models) for the basic objects defined in OpenAI's API.
+- Parse from JSON.
+Dump to JSON.